meganjtan/module-10/README.md

 The main (driver) displays a menu of options to choose from to test the capabilities of the BasicCalculator object.

-The calculation info is written and read from the binary file "calculator_hisory.dat".
+The calculation info is written and read from the binary file "calculator_history.dat".

 The menu allows users to: